webmasterar/lineartimehammingsearch/README.md

 ```

 Finally, we check the mismatch counter is within the threshold and report the start
 position for the match and the distance *s*.
-Here is the psuedo-code:
+Here is the pseudo-code:

 ```
 	if s <= k: